morcavon/PrintABrick/README.md

 The import from rebrickable may complete with the message "Done with X errors.".
 This is normal.
 Most probably some parts/sets are faulty and haven't be imported.

+## Added Features
+app/config/config.yml

+`app.show_only_themes_containing_sets: true`

+If this is set to true, only themes are visible in the drop down, that have sets in it.

 ---
 From this point on, the original Readme text: